Junos OS Release Notes for ACX Series

 Route resolve resolution is not happening when the packet size is 10000.
 PR1458744

-The traffic might be discarded silently during link recovery in an open ethernet access ring with ERPS configured.
+The traffic might be blackholed during link recovery in an open ethernet access ring with ERPS configured.
 PR1459446

-ACX5K: SNMP mib walk for jnxOperatingTemp is not returning anything for FPC in new versions.
+ACX5000: SNMP mib walk for jnxOperatingTemp not returning anything for FPC in new versions.
 PR1460391

-ACX5448-D interfaces and optics support: sometimes when you bring up theaggregated Ethernet interface, there are ARP resolution issue.
+ACX5448-D Interfaces and Optics support: sometimes during the bring up of AE interface there are ARP resolution issues.
 PR1461485

-ACX platform LLDP neighbour not up on lag after software upgrade to Junos OS Release 18.2R3-S1.
+ACX Series routers LLDP neighbor not up on lag after software upgrade to Junos OS Release 18.2R3-S1.
 PR1461831

 Layer 2 Ethernet Services

-The rpd might crash continuously because of memory corruption in the IS-IS setup.
+The rpd might crash continuously due to memory corruption in an IS-IS setup.
 PR1455432

-There are no errata or changes in Junos OS Release 20.1R1 documentation for the ACX Series.
+This section lists the errata and changes in Junos OS Release 19.4R3 for the ACX Series documentation.